TileDB-Inc/TileDB-CF-Py/docs/source/overview.rst

 Programmatic Interface
 ----------------------

 The ``NetCDFConverterEngine`` is a configurable tool for ingesting data from NetCDF into TileDB.
 The class can be manually constructed, or it can be auto-generated from a NetCDF file or group.
+See :ref:`netcdf-engine-api` for the API for this class.

 Command-Line Interface
 ----------------------